Greeting To The Sun is one of the top things to do in Zadar.

 Although cruising around the islands is unique, I have to admit that I found this tour a little less than exciting.
 The swim stop at the uninhabited island was more interesting than cruising the Kornati islands.

-If you book a tour, I recommend this one: Kornati National Park and Nature Park Telašćica Full-Day Trip from Zadar which includes a swim stop.
+If you do decide to book a tour, I recommend this one: From Zadar/Bibinje: Koranati Park Cruise with Lunch which includes a swim stop.

 Take A Day Trip To Plitvice Lakes National Park